Lyra McKee: Investigations and prosecutions

 The investigative website Bellingcat published an "Open Source Survey" of the shooting.
-The same day the police had arrested two men, aged 18 and 19, on suspicion of involvement in McKee's killing.
+On the same day, police arrested two men, aged 18 and 19, on suspicion of involvement in McKee's killing.
 They were released without charge the following day.
-On 23 April, The Irish News published an article claiming that the New IRA had admitted responsibility for the killing, stated that McKee was not the intended target, and offered apologies to McKee's family and partner.
-On the same day, police arrested a 57-year-old woman; she was later released unconditionally.
+On 23 April, The Irish News reported that the New IRA had admitted responsibility, stated that McKee was not the intended target, and offered apologies to her family and partner.
+Police arrested a 57-year-old woman the same day; she was later released unconditionally.

-On 25 April, the crime prevention charity Crimestoppers offered a reward of up to £10,000 for information leading to the conviction of those responsible for the killing.
-On 1 May the PSNI confirmed it would offer anonymity to any witnesses who came forward with information.
+On 25 April, the charity Crimestoppers offered a reward of up to £10,000 for information leading to the conviction of those responsible.
+On 1 May, the PSNI confirmed it would offer anonymity to any witnesses who came forward.

-Leona O’Neill, a fellow Derry journalist who witnessed and wrote about McKee's killing, later received online threats, alleging that she was responsible, or had invented her account of the shooting.
+Leona O’Neill, a Derry journalist who witnessed and wrote about the killing, later received online threats alleging that she was responsible or had fabricated her account.

-On 11 February 2020, four men, aged 20, 27, 29 and 52, were arrested under the Terrorism Act in Derry.
+On 11 February 2020, four men, aged 20, 27, 29 and 52 were arrested under the Terrorism Act in Derry.
 A 52-year-old man was charged with McKee's murder the following day.
-In early June 2020, the weapon, a Hämmerli X-Esse .22 LR pistol, was recovered by police from the Ballymagroarty area of Derry.
+In early June 2020, police recovered the weapon, a Hämmerli X-Esse .22 LR pistol, from the Ballymagroarty area of Derry.
 Niall Sheerin, a 28-year-old man from Derry, was subsequently charged with possessing a firearm in suspicious circumstances and possessing a firearm with intent to endanger life; he denied the charges.
-In a 2021 statement to the Belfast High Court, the prosecution said that the gun had been used in four paramilitary attacks between September 2018 and March 2019.
+In a 2021 statement to the Belfast High Court, the prosecution said the gun had been used in four paramilitary attacks between September 2018 and March 2019.
 In September 2022, Sheerin was sentenced to seven years in prison for possessing the gun, but not for any involvement in McKee's death.

-On 10 March 2023, two men appeared in court by video, before Mr Justice O'Hara, charged with McKee's murder, with possessing a handgun and ammunition with intent, and with offences connected to the riot, all of which they denied.
-A full trial is to be held on a date to be fixed.
+On 10 March 2023, two men appeared in court by video before Mr Justice O'Hara, charged with McKee's murder, possessing a handgun and ammunition with intent, and offences connected to the riot, all of which they denied.
+The trial began on 30 May 2024, with three men charged with McKee's murder.
+On 3 July 2026, they were found not guilty.
+No-one has yet been charged with firing the shot which killed McKee.

 Legacy

+Memorial

-A stained-glass window honouring the city's LGBTQ+ community, and featuring McKee, was unveiled at Belfast City Hall in May 2025.
+A stained-glass window honouring the city's LGBTQ+ community, featuring McKee, was unveiled at Belfast City Hall in May 2025.